jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

-Even before this pandemic, middle-class Americans and Canadians had serious problems: rising debt, growing bureaucracies, expensive healthcare.
+Even before this pandemic, middle-class Americans and Canadians had serious problems: rising debt, stagnate wages, expensive healthcare.
 Not too long ago, we could relax and assume our political culture would solve these kind of everyday headaches.
 Not anymore.
 Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and academics finding new ways to sing to their Left-wing or Right-wing choirs.

 COVID-19 will only make middle-class problems worse, and therefore make traditional Left/Right politics even more dysfunctional.

 What can ordinary people do?

 In _Techvolution_, we'll see everyone on Main Street has a big choice to make.
-We can either pick a side in the Left/Right war.
-Or start solving our problems with apps and electronics we control.
+We can either pick a side in the increasingly nasty Left/Right war.
+Or, we can start funding, making, and using apps and electronics custom designed to solve our everyday problems.
 But before the middle-class can choose the better option and reach for the incredible power of modern technology, we'll need to believe in a new philosophy.

 Here it is.